Skip to content

 The second inner hall contains two rectangular chambers; when you enter, you will see many exquisite murals of King Ptolemy VI offering utensils to the god Horus and Sobek.

-There are murals on the wall of the inner hall of King Ptolemy VI worshipping snakes, and another one where he is wearing a crown and holding a sceptre and the sign of the Ankh with his wife, Queen Cleopatra II.
+There are murals on the wall of the inner hall of King Ptolemy VI, one of which depicts him worshipping snakes and another of him wearing a crown and holding a sceptre and the sign of the Ankh with his wife, Queen Cleopatra II.

 The Third Inner Hall

-Its design is the same as the second inner hall, with many inscriptions across the hall of King Ptolemy VI and drawings of Queen Cleopatra II offering the sign of justice, Maat, to the gods Horus, Sobek and Hathor.
+Its design is the same as the second inner hall, with many inscriptions across King Ptolemy VI’s hall and Queen Cleopatra II’s drawings offering the sign of justice, Maat, to the gods Horus, Sobek and Hathor.

 The Mammisi

 The Mammisi, or the birthplace, was built by King Ptolemy VIII.
-It contains four columns in one hall and two other halls for performing birth rituals.
+It contains four columns in one hall and two others for performing birth rituals.

 Hathor’s Cabin

-Hathor’s cabin is a one-floor room with a mud-brick wall in a rectangular shape.
+Hathor’s cabin is a one-floor room with a rectangular mud-brick wall.
 It contains a glass box with three crocodile mummies.
 The cabin’s façade has drawings of the god Hathor offering wine to Tascent Nefert.

 Entry Ticket Prices